mui/mui-x/docs/data/data-grid/components/toolbar/toolbar.md

 }
 ```

-Pass the component to the `toolbar` slot.
+Pass the component to the `toolbar` slot:

 ```tsx
 <DataGrid slots={{ toolbar: Toolbar }} />